jailkit - utilities for jailing a user or process

 Suppose you wish to create an account 'test' that is permitted to execute only sftp and scp.
 Assume you also want it contained in a jail called /home/sftproot, in which it has a home directory /home/test (as seen by processes run by user 'test'; the actual directory will be JAIL/home/test)..

-# Initialise the jail mkdir /home/sftproot chown root:root /home/sftproot chmod 0755 /home/sftproot jk_init -j /home/sftproot jk_lsh jk_init -j /home/sftproot sftp jk_init -j /home/sftproot scp # Create the account jk_addjailuser -j /home/sftproot test # Edit the jk_lsh configfile in the jail; see man jk_lsh.. # You can use every editor you want; I choose 'joe' joe /home/sftproot/etc/jailkit/jk_lsh.ini # Restart jk_socketd so that log messages are transferred killall jk_socketd jk_socketd # Test the account sftp test@localhost # Check the logs to see if everything is correct tail /var/log/daemon.log /var/log/auth.log
+# Initialise the jail mkdir /home/sftproot chown root:root /home/sftproot chmod 0755 /home/sftproot jk_init -j /home/sftproot jk_lsh jk_init -j /home/sftproot sftp jk_init -j /home/sftproot scp # Move the account into the jail jk_jailuser -j /home/sftproot -s /usr/bin/jk_lsh -m test # Edit the jk_lsh configfile in the jail; see man jk_lsh.. # You can use every editor you want; I choose 'joe' joe /home/sftproot/etc/jailkit/jk_lsh.ini # Restart jk_socketd so that log messages are transferred killall jk_socketd jk_socketd # Test the account sftp test@localhost # Check the logs to see if everything is correct tail /var/log/daemon.log /var/log/auth.log # or if you use systemd journalctl --since=-1h

 The jailkit configuration files are located in /etc/jailkit/ Note that in some cases the configuration files must be replicated into the JAIL/etc/jailkit directory and edited appropriately.
 A jk program that is run within the jail directory is able to read its configuration from only the jailed etc/jailkit directory..